nmoskaleva/dfs-trucreds-hackathon-1/issuer/README.md

 5. Edit the file `$APP_DIR/src/.env` and set your DOMAIN_DID, API_KEY, and CREDENTIAL_DEFINITION_ID values appropriately (as obtained from steps 1 and 2).

 6. Edit the `$APP_DIR/src/Issuer.js` file and set the `credData` variable with the appropriate attribute names and values.
+You may also further customize this application based on your use case.

    TODO: Can we ask for DFS user/pass over the connection in order to authenticate and issue the appropriate attribute values.

 ## Building and running your issuer

-You may choose to build and run your issuer [via docker](#building-and-running-your-issuer-via-docker) or [natively](#building-and-running-your-issuer-natively).
+You may build and run your issuer [via docker](#building-and-running-your-issuer-via-docker) or [natively](#building-and-running-your-issuer-natively).

 ## Building and running your issuer via docker